dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

   * http://api.domain.com/photo/48s9c8s83j is a resource
 * Server supports a set of HTTP verb mapping to CRUD

 ???
 * resources avaible via http
 * in file like paths
-* helps to organize and think in terms of paths to resources rather than actions or functions
+* helps to organize and think in terms of **paths to resources** rather than actions or functions
+* why is this bad?